devu0308/Bank-Acc_Mgmt/README.md

 ## Usage

 1. Launch the program.
-2. Follow the on-screen menu to:
+2. Follow the menu to:
    - Insert your name.
    - Insert the account number.
    - Perform transactions (deposit, withdraw, check balance).